shell-networks/ESXi-autoinstall/README.md

 Same config as first one but only 48GB of RAM

-## Esxi "Lab" Virtual Servers
+2. ## Esxi "Lab" Virtual Servers

 - Lab 01 and 02

 They are just nested ESXi to test configuration before apllying on "prod" ESXi

-## 2 Network Architecture
+3. ## 2 Network Architecture

-## 3 How to implement Autodeploy with custom KickStart files
+4. ## How to use custom KS to build an autodeploy ISO